highcharts/node-export-server/README.md

 Version 2.1.0 has a couple of breaking changes:

   * Log destinations must now exist before starting file logging
-  * When running in server mode, the following options are now disabled by default:
+  * The following options are now disabled by default:
     - `callback`
     - `resources`
     - `customCode`